wo3kie/cxxDojo/README.md

 Implement an example of the visitor design pattern.

 From [Wikipedia](https://en.wikipedia.org/wiki/Visitor_pattern) the visitor design pattern is a way of separating an algorithm from an object structure on which it operates.

+**23. ahoCorasick.cpp**
+Implement the Aho-Corasick algorithm.

+From [Wikipedia](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm), the Aho-Corasick algorithm can be used to locate elements of a finite set of strings (the "dictionary") within an input text.